h2oai/h2ogpt/README.md

 cd h2ogpt
-pip install -r requirements.txt  # only do if didn't already do for GPU support, since windows needs --extra-index-url line pip install -r reqs_optional/requirements_optional_langchain.txt pip install -r reqs_optional/requirements_optional_gpt4all.txt
+pip install -r requirements.txt  # only do if didn't already do for GPU support, since windows needs --extra-index-url line pip install -r reqs_optional/requirements_optional_langchain.txt python -m nltk.downloader all  # for supporting unstructured package pip install -r reqs_optional/requirements_optional_gpt4all.txt
 ```
 See [GPT4All](https://github.com/nomic-ai/gpt4all) for details on installation instructions if any issues encountered.